Brechfa Forest – Abergorlech, near Carmarthen

 There are waterside birds like herons and it is also is a great place to see woodland birds including long-tailed tits, great spotted woodpeckers and treecreepers.

 In spring, the woodland paths are edged with the bright yellow flowers of lesser celandine and delicate white wood anemones and there are patches of bluebells under the trees.

 In the autumn months, the burnished colours of the red oak and beech trees in the woodlands are a spectacular sight.

 The walking trail is waymarked from the car park.

-Minwear Woods is situated off the A4075, five miles west of Narberth.
+Minwear Forest is situated off the A4075, five miles west of Narberth.